The Baby Bar Exam – FYLSX 2026

 Baby Bar Pass Rates

-The Baby Bar has a historically low pass rate of around 20% — significantly lower than the general bar exam.
-Repeat test-takers tend to have even lower pass rates, largely because many do not adjust their study habits.
+The Baby Bar has a historically low pass rate — significantly lower than the general bar exam.
+Repeat test-takers tend to have even lower pass rates, mainly because many do not adjust their study habits.

 Baby Bar Pass Rates